UPPMAX/NAISS_Slurm/docs/slurm.md

 Depending on centre, for most compute nodes, unless otherwise specified, a batch script will run on 1 core of 1 node by default.
 However, at some centres it is required to always give the number of cores or nodes, so you should make it a habit to include it.

+!!! note

+    There are many more resource statements and other commands that can go into the Slurm batch script.
+We will look at some of them in the next section, where we show some sample job scripts.

 You submit the jobscript with ``sbatch <jobscript.sh>`` as was mentioned earlier.

 ## Information about jobs